 Download Know Your Rights flyers here for three-quarter houses and rooms.
 If you need assistance with pressure from the shelter to accept a three-quarter house or room placement, come into the Crisis Intervention Program.

-If you are currently living in a three-quarter house and want more information about your rights contact MFY Legal Services Three- Quarter House Project.
+If you are currently living in a three-quarter house and want more information about your rights contact MFJ Legal Services Three- Quarter House Project.